hgiesel/closet/docs/clozes/blanking-obscuring.md

 If any of the terms _active_, _inactive_, _front_, _back_ confuse, see [here](/clozes#test-and-answer-context).

+In the following, we outline two possible ways to adapt the ellipsis maker.

 ---
 ## Blanking

+One possible way would be to show the answer all blanked out by underscore symbols `_`.

 {% include codeDisplay.md content=cloze.hiding_cloze filterManager=setups.blanking_cloze buttons=bOneTwoThree %}